Biplab Kumar Deb

-Early life
+Personal life

-Biplab Deb was born on 25 November 1971 in Rajdhar Nagar village, Udaipur, Gomati district, Tripura.
-His parents had migrated to India as refugees from Chandpur District, East Pakistan during liberation war in 1971 before his birth.
+Biplab Deb was born on 25 November 1971 in Rajdhar Nagar village, Udaipur, Gomati district, Tripura to Hirudhan Deb and Mina Rani Deb.
+His parents had migrated to India as refugees from Chandpur District, East Pakistan during Bangladesh Liberation War in 1971 before his birth.
 His father is a citizen of India since 27 June 1967.
 He spent his childhood and schooling days in Tripura, completing his graduation from Tripura University before shifting to New Delhi.
-He later returned to Tripura after an absence of 15 years.
+He later returned to Tripura after spending 15 years in New Delhi and other parts of northern India.

+He married Niti Deb, an officer in the State Bank of India, on 17 November 2001.
+They have a son and a daughter.
+In January 2025, Biplab Kumar Deb and his wife Neeti Deb announced their divorce.
+As of January 2025, the couple had separated, awaiting divorce.

 Political career

-Deb was elected the President of Tripura state unit of BJP in January 2017 replacing Sudhindra Dasgupta who was BJP's longest serving state president.
+Deb was elected the President of Tripura state unit of BJP in January 2016, succeeding Sudhindra Dasgupta, a veteran who was party president for five years.
 He started his political career by campaigning for the 2018 state election.
 He began his campaign from the Tripura Tribal Areas Autonomous District Council which was believed to be the base of the then governing CPI(M).

-On 8 August 2017 Biplab Deb helped bring about the defection of Indian National Congress MLAs led by Sudip Roy Barman to the Bharatiya Janata Party.
-He led the local BJP into the 2018 Legislative Assembly election, attempting to gain office after 25 years of Left Front rule.

 Chief Minister

-Deb contested the election from Banamalipur Constituency in Agartala and won by a margin of 9,549 votes, which was held by Indian National Congress MLA Gopal Roy.
+Deb contested the election from Banamalipur Constituency in Agartala, which was held by Indian National Congress MLA Gopal Chandra Roy, and won by a margin of 9,549 votes.
 Deb led the Tripura's Election campaign and defeated Left Front after 25 years by winning 44 seats with his ally Indigenous Peoples Front of Tripura out of possible 60 seats in Tripura.

 Deb campaigned on the subject of youth employment opportunities, which he promised to improve if elected Chief Minister of Tripura.
 He also promised the employees of Tripura that he would implement the 7th Pay Commission once he got elected.
 Deb brought in key BJP ministers from across India to campaign for the party in Tripura.

+He took the oath of office as the 10th Chief Minister of Tripura on 9 March 2018.
+During his tenure as the Chief Minister of Tripura, several government programs & schemes were implemented for the development of Tripura.

+Economic development of Tripura

+In June 2018, the State Government of Tripura under Deb presented its first state budget, which was a 'deficit free budget'.
+In January 2019, the 15th Finance Commission, headed by N K Singh, held detailed discussions with the State Government of Tripura headed by Deb.
+The Commission acknowledged the effective measures taken by the government during its first 10 months in office & fully shared the vision to make Tripura a model state.